 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-These cheesy Sausage Balls without Bisquick use just a few simple ingredients and couldn’t be easier to make.
-A tasty twist on a classic recipe, these sausage balls are great appetizers for game days, holidays or just delicious snacking with your favorite dipping sauce.
+This cheesy Sausage Balls without Bisquick recipe uses just a few simple ingredients and couldn’t be easier to make.
+They’re great appetizers for game days, holidays, or just delicious snacking with your favorite dipping sauce.

 They’re made with small pieces of crescent dough that are mixed into a cheesy sausage mixture.
 Then they’re rolled up into little bite-sized balls and baked until they puff up and turn a gorgeous golden brown.

-- Simple recipe: This easy recipe makes a delicious appetizer using simple ingredients.
+- Simple recipe: This simple and easy recipe makes a delicious appetizer using simple ingredients.

 - Fun twist: Crescent roll dough adds a delightful change to the traditional Bisquick sausage balls recipe.

-- Customizable: You can make them with different combinations of cheeses, herbs, and types of sausage.
+- Customizable: You can easily make sausage balls with different combinations of cheeses, herbs, and types of sausage.
 Keep reading for some great suggestions.

 - Large bowl